web3privacy/constitution/04-stewards.md

 * **Composition:** There shall be **three (3)** Stewards.
 This odd number prevents deadlocks.
 * **Election:** Stewards are elected via the Formal Proposal process.
 Candidates must be active, trusted members of the community.
 * **Term:** Stewards serve for a **one-year term**.
 To ensure continuity, elections can be staggered (e.g., electing 1-2 Stewards every six months).
-A Steward may serve multiple terms if re-elected.
+A Steward may serve multiple terms if re-elected, but no individual may serve more than two consecutive terms.
+After a one-term break, they are eligible for re-election.

+Furthermore, it is a core responsibility of every Steward to actively mentor other Members in the workings of our governance, ensuring that knowledge is distributed and that a healthy pool of future Steward candidates is always being cultivated.
+A Steward's success is measured not only by their guardianship, but by how effectively they make their own role unnecessary.

 ## Accountability and Removal